 Investment income comprises interest, dividends, trust distributions and realised gains on investments.
 Interest income is recognised as it accrues, using the effective interest method.
-Dividends and distributions from entities are recognised when the right to receive the income has been established.
+Dividends and distributions from entities are recognised when the shareholder's right to receive payment has been established, provided it is probable that the economic benefits will flow to the entity and the amount of income can be measured reliably.